 How much does vet school cost?

 Becoming a veterinarian can be rewarding, but it’s not cheap.
 Vet school can cost students $200,000 or more, especially if they attend an out-of-state school.
 These costs are in addition to any debt you accrued during your bachelor’s degree.
-So before you pursue vet med, consider the costs as well as the potential return on investment when compared to other career fields.
+So before you pursue vet med, consider the costs and the potential return on investment compared to other career fields.

 What is the average vet school cost?